- Search The Registry

 Langston moved to Washington in 1868 to organize and become dean of the first Black law school in the nation at Howard University.
 He also became the first Black to practice before the U.S. Supreme Court.
 He was elected a delegate to the Republican National Convention in 1876, and a year later named U.S. minister to Haiti.

 Langston retired to Washington, where he wrote his autobiography, "From the Virginia plantation to the National Capitol: or, The only Negro representative in Congress from the Old Dominion," published in 1894.
-He died in 1897.
+John M. Langston died in 1897.

 Black Americans In Congress, 1870-1989.